daniellevb00/scraping-dutch-housing-market/README.md

 #### 2.1 What do instances that comprise the dataset represent (e.g. documents, photos, people, countries)?
 Are there multiple types of in-stances (e.g. movies, users, ratings; people and interactions between them; nodes and edges)?
 Please provide a description.

 The instances that comprise the dataset represent houses.
-However, in our dataset housing data is grouped at muncipality-level, where values represent the average number per municipality.
-In turn, all municipalities belong to a larger type of instance, the provinces.
+However, in our dataset housing data is grouped at muncipality-level, where values represent the average number per municipality (step 3 of navigation path below).
+In turn, all municipalities belong to a larger type of instance, the provinces (step 2 of navigation path below).

 The following screenshots represent a brief navigation path: